giordi91/giordi91.github.io/content/post/hairExpansion.md

 On the left the edit view, with  the hair segment (started with a simple two segment hair), on the right the actual expanded hair.

-The main issue is that we get a crack/break at each segment, ideally we would like to have the corners of the quads matching.
-With some extra math we can actually achieve this, this is the job of the function getTangent which average the two segments, taking care of whether we are going out of bounds:
+The main issue is that we get a crack/break at each segment, ideally, we would like to have the corners of the quads matching.
+With some extra maths we can actually achieve this, this is the job of the function getTangent which average the two segments, taking care of whether we are going out of bounds:

 ```c++